-To what extent are you dependent upon your employer?
-Hmmm… do you depend on them to provide stability, security, or intellectual stimulation?
-How about health insurance, retirement accounts and money?
-Perhaps you rely on your employer for happiness, self-identity or a way to pass the time?
-If you answered YES to any of these questions, please continue reading to understand how you are abdicating your own power.
+Hmmm… employers provide stability, security, and intellectual stimulation, correct?
+Perhaps you rely on your employer for happiness, identity or a way to pass the time?
+If you answer YES to any of the above, you may be unnecessarily abdicating your personal power.
+Let’s take it back.